ga-group/comcat/tree+def.md

     - #### 302030  Polyamide 11  (PA 11)
       Polyamide produced by the polymerization of 11-aminoundecanoic acid which is produced from castor beans under the trade name Rilsan.
   - #### 3030  Forest Products
+    Material derived from forestry for direct consumption or commercial use.
     - #### 303010  Wood  (Timber)
       Standing or felled trees.
     - #### 303015  Sawnwood  (Lumber)
       Wood that has been processed into beams and planks.
     - #### 303020  Plywood  (Blockboard)
+      Material manufactured from thin layers or "plies" of wood veneer.
     - #### 303030  Fibreboard
+      Material made out of wood fibres.
     - #### 303050  Wood Pellets
+      Fuel for a pellet stove made from compacted sawdust.
   - #### 3035  Paper
+    Material produced by mechanically or chemically processing cellulose fibres derived from wood, rags, grasses or other vegetable sources in water.
     - #### 303510  Newsprint
+      Material consisting mainly of wood pulp and most commonly used to print newspapers and other publications and advertising material.
     - #### 303520  Containerboard
+      Material made out of natural unbleached wood fibres for the production of corrugated board.
     - #### 303530  Pulp
+      Material prepared by chemically or mechanically separating cellulose fibres from wood, fiber crops, waste paper, or rags.
     - #### 303550  Recovered Paper
+      Material made from cellulose obtained by breaking down waste paper.
   - #### 3040  Rubber and Wax
+    Biodegradable solid or highly viscous compounds.
     - #### 304010  Raw Natural Rubber
       Field latex, raw caucho or caoutchouc, with minor impurities of other organic compounds, plus water.
     - #### 304019  Other Resins
+      Any other resin.
     - #### 304020  Concentrated Latex  (HA Latex)
       Centrifuged and ammoniated field latex that has been processed into latex concentrate.
     - #### 304022  Coagulated Latex